How to Write a Book Description That Sells: 10 Tips

 This book, geared toward fiction authors, gives helpful copywriting lessons.
 Meeks offers dozens of examples of blurbs and shows how to rework them more effectively.

-• Browse the bestselling books in your genre and you’ll start to see patterns emerge.
+• Browse the book descriptions of the bestselling books in your genre.
+You’ll start to see patterns emerge.

 • Get the help of an editor.
 As part of my editing and book coaching services, I help clients, both self-published and traditionally published, write better descriptions.
 If you’re struggling, I feel your pain, and I’d love to help you.

-• Use PickFu.
-You can submit book titles, book covers, or book descriptions to a targeted audience of anonymous Americans for split testing.
-They’ll vote on which they like best and will tell you why.
+• Use Facebook or LinkedIn (or even Google Forms) to ask people what they like best or to give you feedback.
 It’s inexpensive and easy to set up and yields results in minutes.

 • Buy one of these short books (note that both are geared toward fiction authors): Mastering Amazon Descriptions by Brian D. Meeks or How to Write a Sizzling Synopsis by Bryan Cohen.
 Alex Wong’s Amazon Book Description Hacks is another book worth reading.